DRCRecoveryData/usbc-sector-patcher/README.md

 ## Acknowledgements

-This script was inspired by the work of Nguyen Vu Ha and DRC Recovery, who originally developed a similar patching method to recover data from disk images that contain USBC sectors.
+This script was inspired by the work of Nguyen Vu Ha CEO of DRC Recovery, who originally developed a similar patching method to recover data from disk images that contain USBC sectors.
 Their work was an invaluable resource in the development of this script.

 # Fixing File System Corruption Caused by USBC Sectors using Python